jeffrschneider/BaseAgentExtender/README.md

   - Agents can be Staged, see: https://github.com/jeffrschneider/BaseAgent/edit/main/README.md#agents-can-be-staged
   - Agents can Clone and Evolve, see https://github.com/jeffrschneider/BaseAgent/edit/main/README.md#agents-can-clone-and-evolve

+## My Agent Uses an Agent Framework
+- (this is optional, if you want to use one, specify which one, and paste in a public URL to its docs and/or github repo.)

 ## Agent Capabilities
+(This is an example.
+Remove this, and add your own here)
 - People give you a topic to research and you use the web to find articles on the subject.
 - After accumulating data, you append it together and send it to an LLM asking it to turn the raw data into a report for you.
 - Then, you take the report and host it on your local web server, and give the report a friendly name.